 Just to name a few.
 Of course, there are many more KPIs that might help you to identify precisely where problems are occurring.

 Step 2: Collect data.
-At edyoucated we have integrated these evaluation instruments deeply into our programs (anonymized & GDPR-compliant).
-Yet, sometimes “classical” approaches of just handing out evaluation forms might do it for you, too.
+Yet, sometimes “classical” approaches of just handing out evaluation forms might do it for you.
 The advantage that comes with automatic data collection is a real-time view on all crucial KPIs that allows you to immediately take action in case it’s required.

 Step 3: Develop a plan on how to boost learner engagement across all segments.
 Of course, measuring the engagement of your learner segments is great, but it doesn’t help much unless you actually take action.